-When you burn a new load of wood hot, to heat up the wood, the furnace and the chimney, the result will be a surge of heat from the furnace.
-This heat surge is welcome when the room temperature is a little lower than desirable, but not when the space is already warm.
-Therefore, allow each load of wood to burn completely so that the space begins to cool off a little before adding more wood.
+When you burn a new load of wood hot to heat up the wood, the furnace and the chimney, the result will be a surge of heat from the furnace.
+This heat surge is welcome when the room temperature is a little lower than desirable, but not welcome if the space is already warm.
+Therefore, allow each load of wood to burn completely so that the space begins to cool off a little before loading.

-15.1.3 CONTROL OF THE AIR SUPPLY
+17.1.3 CONTROL OF THE AIR SUPPLY

-Once the firewood is lit and the combustion chamber and chimney are hot, the air intake controls will gradually close to maintain optimum combustion chamber temperature.
+Once the firewood is lit and the combustion chamber and chimney are hot, the air intake controls will gradually close to maintain an optimal combustion chamber temperature.

-15.1.4 BUILDING DIFFERENT FIRES FOR DIFFERENT NEEDS
+17.1.4 BUILDING DIFFERENT FIRES FOR DIFFERENT NEEDS

 Your home will need far less heat in October than in January to maintain a comfortable temperature.
-If you fill the combustion chamber full in the fall, you will either overheat the space or turn the furnace down so much that the fire will smolder and be inefficient.
+If you fill the combustion chamber in the fall, you will either overheat the space or turn the furnace down so much that the fire will smolder and be inefficient.
 Note that a small, intense fire burns much cleaner than a large, smothered one.
 Here are a few suggestions for building fires to suit different heating needs.

-15.1.5 SMALL FIRES TO TAKE THE CHILL OUT OF THE HOME
+17.1.5 SMALL FIRES TO TAKE THE CHILL OUT OF THE HOME

-To build a small fire that will produce a low heat output, use small pieces of firewood and load them crosswise in the combustion chamber.
+To build a small fire that will produce a low heat output, use small pieces of firewood, and load them crosswise in the combustion chamber.
 The pieces should only be 3" (76 mm) to 4" (102 mm) in diameter.
-Once you've brought the embers to the frond, place two pieces parallel to each other corner to corner in the combustion chamber and lay two more crosswise on top.
-This type of fire is good for mild temperatures when you are around to tend the furnace and should provide enough heat for four hours or more.
-Small fires like this are a good time to use soft wood so there will be less chance of overheating the home.
+After raking the embers to the front, you can lay two pieces parallel to each other corner to corner in the combustion chamber and lay two more crosswise on top.
+This kind of fire is good for mild temperatures when you are around to tend to the furnace and should provide enough heat for four hours or more.
+Small fires like this are a suitable time to use soft wood so there will be less chance of overheating the home.

-15.1.6 LONG LASTING LOW OUTPUT FIRES
+17.1.6 LONG LASTING LOW OUTPUT FIRES

-Sometimes you will want to build a fire to last up to eight hours but won't produce intense heat.
-In this case, use soft wood and place the logs compactly in the combustion chamber, so that the pieces are packed tightly together.
+Sometimes you will want to build a fire to last up to eight hours but want to produce intense heat.
+In this case use soft wood and place the logs compactly in the combustion chamber so the pieces are packed tightly together.

-15.1.7 HIGH OUTPUT FIRES FOR COLD WEATHER
+17.1.7 HIGH OUTPUT FIRES FOR COLD WEATHER

 When the heat demand is high during cold weather, you will need a steady, lively fire.
-This is the time to burn your largest pieces of hardwood logs if any are available.
+This is the time to burn your biggest pieces of hardwood logs if any are available.
 Place the largest logs at the back of the combustion chamber and place the rest of the pieces compactly.
 A densely built fire like this will produce the longest burn your furnace can give.